diamond0cat/hack-interview-handbook/概率类题目/sampling_for_a_stream_蓄水池抽样.md

+an algorithm called Reservoir sampling which is a family of randomized algorithms for sampling from a population of unknown size.

 ```
 Consider an unlimited flow of data elements.
 How do you sample one element from this flow, such that at any point during the processing of the flow, you can return a random element from the n elements read so far.